Comparison

 You probably don't need a site builder

 Carrd is a genuinely good product.
 It lets you build responsive one-page websites with forms, widgets, and custom code.
-If you're building a landing page for a product launch or a portfolio with interactive elements, it's a solid choice.
+If you're building a landing page for a product launch or a portfolio with interactive elements, it's a solid choice; designers and freelancers with the time to fiddle with layout often pick it for portfolio work.

 But most people searching "carrd for link in bio" don't want any of that.
 They want a page with their links on it.
 Maybe some social icons.
 A nice theme.
 That's the whole ask.